The Locker Key

 “Come on man.
 I’m a contract killer.
 I got one contract.
 Titus Riley.
 Not your sorry ass or anybody else’s.
 And I really don’t like killin’ people I ain’t gettin’ paid to kill.
 Now, what’s it gonna be, dude?”

-Wycliffe walks around back of Calvin and administers one more swift kick.
+Wycliffe walked around back of Calvin and administered one more swift kick.

 “Alright…ALRIGHT!”

-At the hotel, Riley is asleep.
-Eldon sits watching television.
-The cell phone in his pocket rings.
-Eldon answers it quickly, without waking Riley.
-He gets up and walks into the living room.
+At the hotel, Riley was asleep.
+Eldon sat watching television.
+The cell phone in his pocket rang.
+Eldon answered it quickly, without waking Riley.
+He got up and walked into the living room.

 “Yeah…Calvin.
 How’d it go?
 You’re kidding…that’s great.
 Yeah, he’s down for the count…Okay, yeah, yeah, should be a piece of cake.
 I’ll leave him a note or something.
 Yeah, forty-five minutes or so.
 Good.”

-Back at Mick Tyler’s house, Wycliffe takes the phone away from Calvin’s ear.
+Back at Mick Tyler’s house, Wycliffe took the phone away from Calvin’s ear.
 “Thank you.
 That was very good.
-You’re quite an actor.”
+You’re quite the actor.”

-Wycliffe draws his gun and backs away from Eldon.
+Wycliffe drew his gun and backed away from Eldon.

 “Hey, I thought we had a deal?”

-Wycliffe heaves an exaggerated sigh “Yeah, well that’s the trouble with us niggers…we are just so un-fucking-trustworthy.”
+Wycliffe heaved an exaggerated sigh “Yeah, well that’s the trouble with us niggers…we are just so un-fucking-trustworthy.”

-Wycliffe puts two bullets into Eldon’s head, casually holsters his gun, bends over and extracts the hotel room card from Eldon’s jacket pocket, then leaves.
+Wycliffe put two bullets into Eldon’s head, casually holstered his gun, bent over and extracted the hotel room card from Eldon’s jacket pocket, then left.

 ~ 17 ~

-Mick Tyler and Jake are driving into the city.
-They have missed most of the rush hour and are sailing along pretty cleanly down the Don Valley Parkway.
-The day is cloudy, looking like some rain is on the way.
+Mick Tyler and Jake were driving into the city.
+They had missed most of the rush hour and were sailing along pretty cleanly down the Don Valley Parkway.
+The day was cloudy, looking like some rain was on the way.

 “Mick, I’m having a little problem.”
 Jake says.